marloBruder/mmt1/README.md

 For MacOS you can either download the `.dmg` or `.app.tar.gz` installer and run it.

 ### Updates

+Note: As of mmt1 `v1.0` the automatic updater is not yet working.
+It will become available in future releases.

 To check for updates, simply click `About > Check For Updates` in the title-bar.
 If there is an update available you will be able to install it right from within mmt1.
 If that doesn't work, simply do the installation process over again, the installer will delete the outdated version for you.